 Response: Here’s the updated HTML file with the specified features:

+Two horizontal lines representing the shores of the river.
 A pencil-like shape representing the boat, moving from one shore to the other in the direction of the resultant velocity.
+Arrows to represent the vectors.

-Prompt 3: Very good!
+Prompt3: Very good!
 Now invert the shape of the boat vertically.
 Also, draw some light blue wavy curves between the two horizontal lines that are stationary when the river speed is zero but move at the river velocity otherwise.

 Response: Here’s the updated HTML file with the specified changes:

+The boat shape is inverted vertically.
 Light blue wavy curves are drawn between the two horizontal lines to represent the river water.
 These waves are stationary when the river speed is zero but move at the river velocity otherwise.

 Prompt 4: Keep the canvas to 640 pixels wide and 480 pixels tall.
 Resize everything else accordingly.